A BORN-AGAIN BELIEVER

 TELL ME

-Tell me – will you still worship God when you can’t get into restaurants and cinemas?
+GREENVILLE STATION, Nova Scotia, September 23, 2021 – Tell me: Will you still worship God when you can’t get into restaurants and cinemas?

 Will you still worship God when you can’t fly or take a train or even get on a bus?